The following information has been prepared to assist residents and organisations who wish to present a petition to Council.

 In complying with the Privacy and Data Protection Act 2014 (Vic), Council advises that personal information provided as part of the petition will only be used for the primary purpose for which it was provided – that is, to consider the petition.

 As part of Council’s operations, any document incorporated into a Council agenda must be made publically available, including any petitions which are tabled.

 “A petition is defined as a formal written application, typed or printed without erasure, signed by at least 12 people, whose names and physical addresses also appear and on which each page of the petition bears the wording of the whole petition.”

-An example of the introductory wording and format of a petition may include:
+An example of the introductory wording and format (including table) of a petition may include:

 To the Mayor and Councillors of the City of Whitehorse

 We the undersigned, being residents and ratepayers of the City of Whitehorse, request the Council to ……… (insert details here of what you want Council to do)